biodavidjm/artMS/README.md

 (To learn more about these testing datasets, check the documentation by running `?artms_data_ph_keys` or `?artms_data_ph_evidence` on the R console)

-Once the QC is done, go to the folder `"/path/to/your/working/directory/"` and check out all the generated QC (pdf) files.
+Once the QC is done, go to the folder `"/path/to/your/working/directory/"` and check out all the generated QC (pdf) files available in the `qc_basic` folder

-# How to Contribute to artMS
+## How to Contribute to artMS

 `artMS` is an open source project, therefore you are more than welcome to contribute and make the analysis of Mass Spectrometry data easier and better using this fantastic language and environment for statistical computing and graphics (i.e. `R`).